 4. Monitor Network Health

-Daily Active Users (DAU): A rising number of active addresses signals growing adoption.
+Daily Active Users tell you a lot.
+A rising count of active addresses signals that adoption is genuinely growing, not just speculative noise.

 5. Focus on Whale Activity and Large Transactions